Row rect Shape Decorative svg added to bottom

 Nancy Terry

 After graduating from college, Nancy worked for Albemarle County Department of Social Services for 13+ years.
-Being a Charlottesville native, she then became a realtor and is now a referral realtor with Howard Hanna Roy Wheeler Realty.
+As a Charlottesville native and very familiar with the area, she then became a Realtor and is now a referral Realtor with Howard Hanna Roy Wheeler Realty.
 She volunteers with the Piedmont Master Gardeners, N.E.S.T.
 (Network for Endangered Sea Turtles) at the Outer Banks of North Carolina and is a member of the Albemarle Garden Club.
-Nancy is also a flutist and occasionally performs at churches in the Outer Banks of North Carolina.
+Nancy is also a member of the "C-ville Flutes" flute ensemble.

 Contact Info